 The historic centre of Potsdam reflects its position as a former residence to many German Kings and Queens, with beautiful Baroque buildings (such as Sanssouci), an opera house (the Building on the Island), numerous European-style palaces (which are mostly museums today) and other sights.
 The best way to see all the sights is on the Potsdam Hop on hop off bus.

-Street food for teens to try in Berlin
+Berlin ideas– Street food for teens

-Street food is a popular way to eat in many parts of the world.
-It’s a quick and easy way to get some delicious food without having to go to a full restaurant.
+Street food is popular in many parts of the world.
+It’s a quick and easy way to get delicious food without going to a full restaurant.
 Street food can be found in many different styles and options.
-Some of the most well-known street foods include tacos in Mexico, cha chaan teng in Singapore, dan dan noodles in China, and shawarma in Middle Eastern countries.

 Fun restaurants in Berlin for teens.